-- Taking advantage of libc built-in system() function: Nico Leidecker implemented this technique in his tool pgshell[55], and it is described in the OWASP Backend Security Project guide[58]; - Creating a proper Procedural Language Function[70]: Daniele Bellucci described[58] the steps to go through to do that by using PL/Perl and PL/Python; - Creating a C-Language Function[71] (UDF): David Litchfield described this technique in his book The Database Hacker's Handbook, chapter 25 titled PostgreSQL: Discovery and Attack.
+- Taking advantage of libc built-in system() function: Nico Leidecker described this technique in his paper Having Fun With PostgreSQL[55, 56]; - Creating a proper Procedural Language Function[71]: Daniele Bellucci described[59] the steps to go through to do that by using PL/Perl and PL/Python languages; - Creating a C-Language Function[72] (UDF): David Litchfield described this technique in his book The Database Hacker's Handbook, chapter 25 titled PostgreSQL: Discovery and Attack.
 The sample code is freely available from the book homepage[11].